laboon/ebook/text/97_testing_templates.md

 NOTES: _Any other notes that may be useful in fixing or tracking down this defect, such as system configuration, thread dumps, or logging files._

+## Red / Yellow / Green Template

+_The system should be divided into a reasonable number, usually between three and ten, subsystems or areas of functionality.
+Each subsystem or area should then be given a "color rating" of red, yellow, or green, as well as a short description (a few sentences, maximum) of why that rating was given._

+RED: _This aspect of the system has major problems, and should not be released in this state.
+Substantial additional help in the form of resources, scope reduction, or schedule increase will be necessary in order to get it ready for release._

+YELLOW: _There are a few problems with this aspect of the system, some of them substantial.
+Some additional help may be necessary to get it to a reasonable level of quality._

+GREEN: _There are no major problems with this aspect of the system, and no additional help is necessary to see it to completion._